zhaojg95/CHIKV-Effective-Strategies/README.md

 The results file is used to store the results of data analysis and visualization.

-The R version is available on CRAN and https://github.com/neurodata/r-mgc.
+The R version is available on CRAN https://cran.r-project.org/mirrors.html.
 The Python version is available at https://www.python.org/downloads/.

 ### 1.Data fitting
 Based on the constructed SI-SEI-SEIAR transmission model (CHIKV-model.R), the MCMC algorithm is used to simulate the number of cases under no-intervention scenarios and compare them with the actual reported cases (Sheet1 in 'Foshan_cases.xlsx').
 This process helps to obtain the uncertain parameters βmp, βpm, and k.
 At the same time, it simulates the number of cases over 180 days under no-intervention scenarios.